7 quirky cat behaviours and what they mean

 Source: Cat Sense, The Cat Behaviour Answer Book, Scientific American Special Editions, September 2015

-Cats become frustrated with their inactivity and usually resort to running around in order to counteract their boredom.
+Cats become frustrated with their inactivity and usually resort to running around in order to counter act their boredom, Bradshaw explained in Scientific American.

 'The slightest movement, perhaps just a speck of dust caught in a shaft of light, can set them off,' Bradshaw noted.